parthenon-hpc-lab/parthenon/docs/mesh/packing.md

 Real r = meshpack(m,l,k,j,i);
 ```

-For convenience, `MeshPack` also includes the following methods and fields:
+For convenience, `MeshBlockPack` also includes the following methods and fields:
 ```C++
 // the IndexShape object describing the bounds of all blocks in the pack IndexShape bounds = meshpack.cellbounds;